 MA FRCS (Tr and Orth) MB BChir (Cantab)

-James graduated from Cambridge, underwent basic surgical training at Oxford before working in knee and hip research in Newcastle.
+James graduated from Cambridge University, underwent basic surgical training in Oxford before working in knee and hip research in Newcastle.
 He then entered orthopaedic specialist training in the Wessex Deanery and won the EndoPlus Knee Prize in 2005.
 In 2006, he spent a Fellowship year in Sydney, Australia at the internationally renowned Australian Institute of Musculoskeletal Surgery, gaining valuable experience in sports injuries and joint replacement surgery under the supervision of Merv Cross.
 That same year he was awarded the British Association of Surgery for the Knee travelling fellowship.

 James has a keen research and training interest having written numerous published peer-reviewed papers and his first book, A to Z of Musculoskeletal and Trauma Radiology, which was published in June 2008.
 He also reviews for scientific journals, including the Bone and Joint Journal, The Knee, Injury, Acta Orthopaedica and Clinical Orthopaedics and Related Research.
 James leads on a number of trials and contributes to others as a co-investigator; he works closely with his colleagues as a member of the Bristol Knee Group which carries out research and teaching related to knee surgery both in the UK and internationally.
 He is a member of both national and international collaborative consensus groups.